 2. You can now add visuals to the page and design it the way you want it to be.
 For demonstration purposes, we've just added a simple Zebra BI Tables visual which compares Actuals and Plan Data per salesperson.

 3. Now you need to define the dimension, for which this page will be a drill-through page.
 This dimension(s) needs to be added to the drill-through filters in the page settings.
-In our case, the Group dimension from the BusinessUnits table is the drill-through dimension because it is the one which is selected in the visual on the landing page and for which the details should be shown on the drill-through page.
+In our case, the Group dimension from the BusinessUnits table is the drill-through dimension because it is the one that is selected in the visual on the landing page and for which the details should be shown on the drill-through page.
 Once you have added the field, a button to go back to the previous page is automatically added to the page.

 4. The drill-through page is now working as shown below.
 You can see that the value (-30) selected on the landing page is also the total in the drill-through page only this time it is split by the salesperson.